 Apart from the above-stated problem, here are a few complications you might come across:

-- Unable to trigger optimize experiments due to delay in Document Object Model (DOM) structure
+Unable to trigger Google Optimize experiments due to delay in Document Object Model (DOM) structure

 To have an understanding of the above and overcome the problems faced we first need to understand Activation Events in Google Optimize.